All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The Comparison Trap Intensifies

 During a plateau, you become hyperaware of other people's weight loss success.
 Social media is full of dramatic before-and-after photos.
 Friends or fellow GLP-1 patients may still be losing.
 This comparison amplifies the feeling that something is wrong with you specifically.
 In reality, every single one of those people will also hit plateaus.
-They just do not post about them.
+They just don't post about them.

 Decision Fatigue Around "Fixing" the Plateau